ashejim/C769/ci_page.md

     <base target="_blank">
 </head>

-One of your most important resources is your instructor, who will actively monitor your progress and offer one-on-one advise.
+One of your most important resources is your assigned C769 instructor, who will actively monitor your progress and offer one-on-one advise.
 Your instructor can discuss your progress, help you understand and fulfill the requriements, give you tools to navigate the capstone successfully, and help you revise returned submissions.
 Throughout your engagement with this course, it is expected that you continue communicating with your program mentor.
 Your program mentor will help you set weekly study goals, recommend specific learning materials, and tell you what to expect in this course and how it aligns to your program’s competencies.

 If your assigned course instructor is out of the office or no instructor has yet been assigned, you should contact:
 [ugcapstoneit@wgu.edu](mailto:ugcapstoneit@wgu.edu?cc=Your%20course%20instructor&subject=C769:%20capstone%20topic%20approval&body=Your%20name%20and%20question%20here.%20We%20can%20only%20respond%20to%20messages%20from%20a%20valid%20WGU%20email%20address.%20%0A%0ADegree%20program%3A%20%0AProgram%20Mentor%3A%20%0A)